-At the Park District, we pride ourselves on providing our residents with quality programs taught by competent and enthusiastic instructors, many of whom are Oak Parkers themselves!
+At the Park District, we pride ourselves on providing our residents with high-quality programs taught by competent and enthusiastic instructors, many of whom are Oak Parkers themselves!
 Click on a name to learn more about that instructor.

 Mary Susan Chen